jackrobertscott/icetea/README.md

 - Get awesome data validation by using [Yup](https://www.npmjs.com/package/yup) the third party validation library.
 - Is effective at managing form data.
 - Updates state using `store.update({})` which is similar to how `this.setState({})` works, only partially updating the store.
-- Reset the store by using `store.reset()` which will set the stores values back to their defaults.
+- Reset the store by using `store.reset()` which will set the stores values back to their state.

 ```js
 import { Store } from 'lumbridge';